1922 Oklahoma gubernatorial election

 The 1922 Oklahoma gubernatorial election was held on November 7, 1922, and was a race for Governor of Oklahoma.
 Democrat Jack C. Walton defeated Republican John Fields.
 Also on the ballot was O. E. Enfield of the Socialist Party.

+Primary election

-Democratic primary
+Democratic party

 Oklahoma City Mayor Jack Walton came out ahead of four others to claim the Democratic nomination for Governor.